ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 it, we would have one decision of four options.
 In practice, this very seldom arises, because normally there is some narration or dialogue in between the two decisions anyway.

-Inform issues problem messages in response to various nonsensical ways of using flow markers: for example, using `-> another choice` somewhere other than immediately sandwiched between decisions, or placing material which follows `<-` or `-> stop` at the same indentation level.

 ## Exporting dialogue for voice performers or localisation